didil/inhooks/README.md

 - Receive HTTP Webhooks and Enqueue to redis
 - Fanout messages to multiple HTTP targets
 - Delayed processing
-- Retries on failure with configurable maximum number of attempts and delay
+- Retries on failure with configurable maximum attempts count, interval, with constant or exponential backoff
 - ... more features coming

 ## Usage